To get started with Netlify Connect, create and configure your first data layer.

 The prefix will be added to all data types synced from this data source in the GraphQL schema and you will use it when you query the GraphQL API.
 For example, Post with the prefix Marketing becomes MarketingPost in the schema.

-Select Next and then fill in the configuration fields with the values for your data source instance.
+Fill in the remaining configuration fields with the values for your data source instance.
 For example, you may need to provide the API key for your CMS instance.

 Select Save to add this data source.